The application period is June 3 – July 31, 2019.

 - Build and activate a robust network of leaders who can collectively accelerate change among community health centers in Los Angeles

 Managing to Leading incorporates a suite of programmatic elements proven to drive results:

-Three in-person seminars (eight days total) that increase participants’ knowledge and skills through interactive, experiential learning and field-specific content.
-Location TBD in Los Angeles (overnight accommodations will be provided).
+Three in-person seminars (eight days total) that increase participants’ knowledge and skills through interactive, experiential learning and field-specific content held in Los Angeles (overnight accommodations will be provided).

 Leadership Development Goals

 Individualized leadership development goals informed by psychometric and qualitative assessments, peer coaching, and program feedback.

 Participants will be taught to 1) define a problem to be solved based on observation and analysis, 2) develop hypotheses about potential solutions, 3) test and refine the hypotheses by gathering input from those impacted by the planned change, and 4) communicate the proposed solution to stakeholders before implementation.

 Focused on application and practice; conducted within organization.

 Facilitated peer coaching in small groups to deepen self-awareness and make progress towards personal development goals.